Back

 The reality is that if a critical patient had their medical records deleted in a data breach it could have a serious knock-on effect on their medical treatment and ultimately their life.
 Biometric data is also extremely valuable to cybercriminals and worth a lot more than basic credit card information and email addresses.
 The fallout from breaches that expose this data can be disastrous and exceed any financial and reputational damage.

-Regardless of how prepared your organisation is for a data breach, there is no room for complacency in today’s evolving cyber security landscape.
-You must have a coordinated security strategy in place that protects data privacy, reduces threats and safeguards your brand’s reputation.
+Regardless of how prepared your organisation is for a data breach, there’s no room for complacency in today’s evolving cyber security landscape, especially regarding the consequences of data breach.
+A coordinated security strategy must be in place to protect data privacy, mitigate threats, and safeguard your brand’s reputation.

 Security Awareness Training for Third-Party Vendor